eXist-db/existdb-ansible-role/README.md

 By default, the exist/autodeploy directory is left untouched, so any xar files there get installed at first startup.
 This can be overridden to pre-install a defined set of xar packages for each host.
-This is EXPERIMENTAL and likely to change.
-Works for us on large sites where dev/staging/prod servers get a different set of >20 xar packages pre-installed.

 When upgrading or replacing a running exist DB (either by installing a newer or different archive, or switching install methods between source/archive